 When determining the location, venues, and sites for the Olympics, existing or temporary infrastructures and venues are given priority.
 Any plans to build new venues for the Olympics may only be considered if they follow sustainable legacy plans.
 In the end, the IOC Session has to make the final decision of the election of the host country.

 The IOC sends out invitations to National Olympic Committees (NOC) to partake in the Olympic Games, usually one year before the opening ceremony.
 The IOC determines the number of participants for the Olympic Games.
 All entries by the NOC are subject to acceptance or rejection by the IOC at their discretion.
 NOCs may only send competitors to the Olympics who are prepared for international competitions at a high level.
-All competitors must comply with the entry process and Olympic Charter, outlined by the IOC.
+All competitors must comply with the entry process and Olympic Charter, as outlined by the IOC.

 Rule 50 of the Olympic Charter highlights how the Olympic Games must protect and honor the neutrality of sports.
-It emphasizes no religious, political, or racial propaganda may be allowed on any of the Olympic venues or sites.
+It emphasizes that no religious, political, or racial propaganda may be allowed on any Olympic venues or sites.
 The Olympics focuses on an athletes’ performance, the actual sport, and creating international unity.

 Athletes are free to express their opinions and views through digital or traditional media.
 They may also speak out during interviews and press conferences.
-But athletes must honor the Olympic Charter and thereby not partake in any demonstrations or protests.
+However, athletes must honor the Olympic Charter and thereby not partake in any demonstrations or protests.
 This rule also applies to any team members, officials, and coaches.
 The IOC strives to keep the Olympic Games focused on the sports and athletes’ performances, and celebrate the Olympic movement.

 Olympic athletes are awarded medals to the successful competitors in each respective sport.
 The classes of medals are gold, silver, and bronze.
 The gold medal is given to the athlete who comes in first.
-The silver medal is awarded to the runner-up and the bronze medal is awarded to the athlete in third place.
+The silver medal is awarded to the runner-up, and the bronze medal is awarded to the athlete in third place.
 Some athletes who earn medals may also earn monetary compensation from the countries they are representing.